-A majority of states now allow for the use of medical marijuana, and, already, 11 states and the District of Columbia permit its “adult use.”
+A majority of states now allow for the use of medical marijuana, and, already, 17 states as well as the District of Columbia and Guam permit its “adult use.”
 At the same time, however, marijuana remains a Schedule I controlled substance, and therefore illegal at the federal level, in the United States.

 The resulting conflict between state and federal law creates a myriad of unusual obstacles for this industry.
 Among them are a limited insurance market and the potential for troublesome insurance policy language that arguably could yield illusory coverage.
 Further still, it is this conflict – and the status of marijuana under federal law – that insurers have seized upon at times to try to avoid covering cannabis-related losses and/or claims.

 Whether purchasing or renewing coverage or litigating a coverage dispute, a deep understanding of both insurance coverage law and the cannabis industry is critical to overcoming these obstacles.